CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/general-concepts.rst

 There are a variety ways of getting help with HydroDesktop:

-* Click the help button on the ribbon.
-* Click buttons on the Help tab.
+* Click buttons on the Help tab of the ribbon.
 The Help tab has buttons for opening the help system, leaving a comment, etc.
 * Click help buttons on the specific HydroDesktop tools that you are using, if available.
-* Add to discussions and issues on the Codeplex Web site at http://hydrodesktop.codeplex.com/.
+* Add to discussions and issues on the HydroDesktop Web site at http://hydrodesktop.codeplex.com/.